rrenub/food-mate-android/README.md

 ## 💻  Behind the scenes

 This app was made using the Clean Code Architecture (MVP) and I used Java but I would like to port it Kotlin eventually.
-It was made for the subject Programación en Entornos Multidispositivos.